fac/serverless-tools/README.md

 ``-v `pwd`:/github/workspace`` We're then specifying a volume to be mounted, and we're mapping the current directory of the users machine to the working directory of the container.
 This accomplishes two things, firstly it provides the code that needs deploying to serverless-tools, and secondly it allows any assets which are generated to be local to the user and accessible to inspect.

+`-v /var/run/docker.sock:/var/run/docker.sock` Next, we're binding the hosts docker sockets to the containers, this allows us to build Docker Images 'inside' the container.
+It is only required to build lambda functions which are Docker based.

 `serverless-tools:latest deploy build` finally, we specify the image to run, and which commands to pass to it.